19_Problematic Divorce

 Crimea

 "In that regard, I have been empowered by the President of the RSFSR to make the following declaration.
 The Russian Federation casts no doubt on the constitutional right of every state and people to self-determination.
 But there is the problem of borders, which may prove to be unregulated, a condition admissible only if provision is made for Union relations secured by an appropriate treaty.
-Should they be abrogated, the RSFSR reserves the right to pose the question of revision of borders."
+Should they be abrogated, the RSFSR reserves the right to pose the question of revision of borders."—The Russo-Ukrainian War, page 65

 “If those republics enter into a union with Russia, then there is no problem.
 But if they withdraw, then we must be concerned about the population living there and not forget that those lands were colonized by Russians.
-Russia will hardly agree to give them away so easily.”
+Russia will hardly agree to give them away so easily.”—The Russo-Ukrainian War, page 66

 “Common sense dictates that Crimea becomes part of Russia.
-Those who signed the decision of 1954 were evidently inebriated or suffering from sunstroke.”
+Those who signed the decision of 1954 were evidently inebriated or suffering from sunstroke.”—The Russo-Ukrainian War, page 68

 Small Crimean History Detour